-• Now 90 days, and no longer 3 years.
+Now 90 days, and no longer three years.

-6. 5-day Grace Period for Initial Articles Retained but Otherwise Dropped
+6. Five-day Grace Period for Initial Articles Retained but Otherwise Dropped

-- Old LBCL provided that a variety of filings would be effective on date signed as long as they were filed within 5 days. - New LBCA retains this feature but only for initial articles of incorporation. - Pre-filing is still be available, and can now be done up to 90 days in advance.
+- Old LBCL provided that a variety of filings would be effective on date signed as long as they were filed within five days. - New LBCA retains this feature but only for initial articles of incorporation. - Pre-filing is still available, and can now be done up to 90 days in advance.